MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 > [!NOTE]
 > The installation process installs sample data for new installation only.
 If you have a prior installation of this app in your environment, the configuration and sample data won't be installed during the installation to ensure your existing data isn't overwritten.

-1. Navigate to [AppSource](https://appsource.microsoft.com/), and search for "Hospital Emergency Response".<br/>Alternatively, navigate to the app directly using this link: <https://appsource.microsoft.com/product/dynamics-365/mscrm.pphersapp>
+1. Navigate to [AppSource](https://appsource.microsoft.com/), and search for "Hospital Emergency Response".<br/>Alternatively, navigate directly to the app on AppSource using this link: <https://appsource.microsoft.com/product/dynamics-365/mscrm.pphersapp>

-2. On the Hospital Emergency App page, select **Get It Now**.
+2. On the Hospital Emergency Response App page, select **Get It Now**.

     > [!div class="mx-imgBorder"]
     > ![AppSource](media/appsource-01.png "App on AppSource")